wwiras/cnsim2/README.md

-# cnsim2
-This code is for the validation of Cloud Native Simulator

 ## Cloud-Native Simulation Framework for Gossip Protocol: Modeling and Analyzing Network Dynamics
-This code is for PLOS One article entitled *Cloud-Native Simulation Framework for Gossip Protocol: Modeling and Analyzing Network Dynamics*.
+This code is for the validation of Cloud Native Simulator.

 **A guide to deploy and utilizing a cloud-native simulation framework for studying gossip protocol dynamics in distributed networks.**